DES-international/des-international.github.io/pages/home.md

 We are an international group of event- and collection-based biodiversity scientists, infrastructure providers and biodiversity informaticians from five continents with advanced expertise and long-term experience in developing and interconnecting social and technical networks.

 Our interest is in interlinking existing major regional biodiversity data infrastructures based on the [Digital Extended Specimen](https://doi.org/10.1093/biosci/biac060) concept (DES).
-A key goal is to facilitate the initiation of a globally integrated backbone that makes community participation and bidirectional interaction possible.
+Thereby, a key objective is to facilitate the initiation of a globally integrated backbone that makes community participation and bidirectional interaction possible.